abstractOwl/abstractOwl.github.io/_posts/2015-02-08-logs-logs-logs.md

 >   <dd>from first to M'th (included) byte, character or field</dd>
 > </dl>

-Likewise, using `-f -` selects all fields.
+You can also use `-f -` (range omitting N and M) to select all fields.

 ### Examples
 **Print the first 3 fields of a CSV line.**